Melba Moore, the singer and actress, is interviewed by DiscoMusic.com member, Dayna Newman.

 Thank you Dayna, That's fine with me.

-Standing Right Here
+Listen to Standing Right Here by Melba Moore

 Ok here we go, were you afraid that doing disco would compromise your Broadway career especially after winning a Tony award?